 - A female sheep is called a ‘ewe’ and forms a very tight bond with her baby.
 A mother sheep will be able to recognize her young from their own unique call or ‘bleat’.

 - Sheep are social animals and love being in a group.
 From birth, they are very independent, playful, and sometimes mischievous.

-Ancient Egyptians believed that sheep were a sacred animal and when they died they would often mummify them in the same way as humans.
+- Ancient Egyptians believed that sheep were sacred animals, and when they died, they would often mummify them in the same way as humans.

 - Ancient Sumerians existed 4,000-2,000 BCE and were the culture that is thought to have developed the first writing forms.
 They believed the sheep were one of their gods.